 As you can see, some of these factors may not necessarily be relevant to your divorce or separation.
 In addition, certain factors may carry more weight than others depending on your particular family circumstances.
 Whatever the facts may be, the key is to arrive at a parenting plan that is designed to serve your child’s best interests for years to come.

-In this vein, it is worth noting that while it is possible to modify a parenting plan, obtaining court approval for modification requires proof a material change in circumstances, an agreement between the parents, or both.
+In this vein, it is worth noting that while it is possible to modify a parenting plan, obtaining court approval for modification requires proof of a material change in circumstances, an agreement between the parents, or both.
 As a result, in order to avoid issues down the road, parents should devote the necessary time and attention to ensure that their parenting plans adequately address all relevant practical considerations within the restraints of the “best interests” analysis.